Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Problem formulation

-\paragraph{MDP with missing observations} In addition to the stochastic delay in observations, we also consider randomly missing observations.
+In addition to the stochastic delay in observations, we also consider randomly missing observations.
 In applications, an agent interacts with the environment through some communication channel.
 The communication channel is often imperfect and thus, observation can be lost during transmission.
-This type of missing is permanent and we describe in the following assumption. \begin{assumption} Any pair of observation (state and reward) is independently observable in the communication channel.
+This type of missing observation is permanent and we describe in the following assumption. \begin{assumption} Any observation pair (state and reward) is independently observable in the communication channel.
 The observation rate is $\lambda_h$ depending on $h$, but independent of the MDP transitions.
-Moreover, there exists a constant $\lambda_0$ such that $\lambda_h \geq \lambda_0$ for any $h$.
+Moreover, there exists a constant $\lambda_0$ such that $\lambda_h \geq \lambda_0$ for all $h$.
 The agent will be informed when an observation is missing. \end{assumption}

+Equivalently, the missing observation rate in Assumption~\ref{assumption:missing} is $1 - \lambda_h$ and assumes the upper bound of $1 - \lambda_0$.
+We will show in Section~\ref{sec:regret_missing} that this missing observation rate directly influences the learning efficiency.

-\section{Construction of augmented MDPs}
+\section{Construction of Augmented MDPs}

 To tackle the limited observability, we expand the original state space and define an augmented MDP.
 It will serve as the basis for our subsequent theoretical analysis.
-For audience not interested in technical details, please feel free to skip this section.

-\subsection{Augmented MDP with expected reward}
+\subsection{Augmented MDP with Expected Reward}